Vegetable Rice with Saffron Harissa Spice Mix

-If you're looking for something remarkable to step up or elevate your condiment game, then you should get your hands on the Harissa paste and try to create exciting mouthwatering recipes using the renowned Harissa paste.
+If you're looking for something remarkable to step up or elevate your condiment game, then you should get your hands on the Harissa Spice Mix added with original Saffron and try to create exciting mouthwatering recipes using the renowned Harissa paste.
 The history of this peppery, spicy, and smoky red chilli paste can be traced back to Tunisia.
 The word Harissa is derived from the Arabic word “Harasa” which means to break or to pound.
 This paste is commonly used in North African and Middle Eastern cuisines.
 Harissa with its limitless potential can give a spicy kick to many of your favourite recipes including eggs, marinades, noodles, dips, braises and whatnot.

-To introduce you to the dainty flavours of harissa, we are going to share a scrumptious vegetable saffron harissa rice recipe with you.
+To introduce you to the dainty flavours of harissa, we are going to share with you a scrumptious vegetable rice recipe made with Saffron Harissa spice mix.
 You can use leftover rice or vegetables to create this masterpiece.
 In addition to this, if you are a meat lover, do not hesitate to add any kind of meat to elevate your experience and create your very own versions of Harissa Rice.

 Serving size: The recipe yields 3 servings.

 - Orange or Red Bell pepper (1 piece)

 - Harissa Spice mix with Saffron (3 teaspoons)

 - Vegetable or Chicken Stock cubes (1 piece)